GetTerminus/terminus-oss/CONTRIBUTING.md

   - Make the required updates.
   - Re-run all test suites to ensure tests are still passing.
   - Re-run all linters.
-  - Rebase your branch and force push to your GitHub repository (this will update your Pull Request):
+  - Rebase your branch and force push to your GitHub repository (this will update your Pull Request and trigger a new CI run):
     1. `git rebase release -i`
     1. `git push -f`